 This is 6 minutes of voice from Dr. Tracy Riley, a good presenter.
 The gaps are where I removed anything that is not helping the performance sound clean.
 Every edit is by hand and checked.
 This is the way I choose.
 While it is clever to think that some piece of software could be set to do this, not all breaths or other events should be removed.
 Some breaths should stay or the performance sounds wrong.
-As a human I will assess and either leave the breath or adjust the volume so it is still there but no so dominant.
+As a human, I will assess and either leave the breath or adjust the volume so it is still there but not so dominant.
 The difference may be small but it is never insignificant.

 Again, I know people say, oh just do it with software.
 Sure, you can do that.
-But I am about preserving the speaker’s persuasiveness and not letting a program strip things that make that good performance – human tone & cadence
+But I am about preserving the speaker’s persuasiveness and not letting a program strip away things that make that good performance – human tone & cadence

 As a human I can tell if there should be more or less space, if there is music, I can even choose to shuffle a phrase to match the music for a bit more power.
 This is cadence and only a person can feel this.